-5.5.2.5 The concentrations will be reported as ranges.
+5.5.2.6 The concentrations will be reported as ranges.

-Example: 1 to 5 mass %, 5 to 10 mass %, 10 to 15 mass %, 15 to 20 mass %, > 20 mass %.
+EXAMPLE (1 to 5) % mass fraction, (5 to 10) % mass fraction, (10 to 15) % mass fraction, (15 to 20) % mass fraction, > 20 % mass fraction.

-Note: Additional details can be provided upon the agreement between the concerned parties.
+NOTE Additional details can be provided upon agreement between the concerned parties.

-5.5.2.4 Elements with concentration under 1 mass % shall be omitted from the report.
+5.5.2.7 Elements with a concentration under 1 % mass fraction shall be omitted from the report.

-5.5.2.5 Additional information can be provided as per the specific requirement.
+5.5.2.8 Additional information can be provided in accordance with the specific requirement.

-Round robin test results
+(informative) Interlaboratory test results

-Precision: Calculation of r, Rw, and R
+Precision — Calculation of r, Rw and R

-The precision calculations of the data have been summarized in table A (1-3).
+The precision calculations of the data are summarized in Tables A.1 to A.3.
 For some of the levels, negative value of variance was estimated due random effects.
-As per the ISO 5725.2:2019 these values are assumed to be zero.
+In accordance with ISO 5725-2:2019 these values are assumed to be zero.
 As a result, the value of r is equal to Rw for those levels.

-Table A1 The r, Rw and R values for sample NdFeB-1
+Table A.1 — r, Rw and R values for sample NdFeB-1